valentine-alia/valentine-alia.github.io/_pages/index.md

 I'm a senior undergraduate student at Michigan State University studying Mathematics and Physics.
 I'm also persuing a minor in Computational Mathamatics, Science, and Engineering (CMSE).

-I'm broadly interested in applied mathematics.
-Lately I've been particularly interested in dynamical systems and numerical analysis, especially in the context of solving differential equations.
+I'm interested in Applied Mathematics, specifically Dynamical Systems and Numerical Analysis in the context of Differential Equations.

-Additionally, Math and Physics communication and education is important to me, and accordingly MSU's Physics Education Research Lab ([PERL](https://perl.natsci.msu.edu/)) is near and dear to my heart.
+Additionally, Mathematics and Physics communication and education is important to me, and accordingly MSU's Physics Education Research Lab ([PERL](https://perl.natsci.msu.edu/)) is near and dear to my heart.

  I use she/her/hers pronouns.